 The fibreglass canopy frame mountings are already completed for you at the factory.
-It is secured to the fuselage with four M4 x 10mm allen bolts, fitted from the outside of the fuselage, through the plywood tabs that are glued to the canopy frame, into M4 T-nuts.
-This system has been very well proven on all of our aerobatic planes, and is a strong and rigid solution.
+It is secured to the fuselage with four M4 x 12mm allen bolts, fitted from the outside of the fuselage, through the plywood tabs that are glued to the canopy frame, into M4 T-nuts.
+This system has been very well proven on all of our aerobatic planes, and is a strong rattle-free solution.

-Fitting the clear canopy into the frame can be a little bit tricky, and this is a step by step guide of how we do it.
-Of course you can use own your favourite glue and method if you prefer.
+Fitting the clear canopy into the frame can be a little bit tricky, but this is a step by step guide of how we do it:

 Sand the inside edges of the canopy frame carefully with 120 grit sandpaper, especially the fibreglass joining tapes, to ensure a perfect fit of the canopy.
 Fit the canopy frame on the fuselage and secure with all 4 bolts.
 Lay the canopy on top of the frame, view from the front to check that it is centred and symettrically positioned, and then mark the approx. shape with a felt pen or wax crayon.
-There is an approx. 'cut-line' molded into in the edges of the canopy to assist you, and you should start by trimming 4 - 6mm outside this line.
+Cut the outer border of the clear canopy with sharp scissors, about 12mm (1/2") too big all around.
 Unless you are in a very warm room, we recommend that the canopy is slightly warmed up with a hair dryer to prevent cracking - but be careful not to melt or deform it!
 When the canopy fits inside the frame, tape it into position temporarily, and accurately mark the edge of the frame on the canopy with a wax crayon.
 Remove the canopy and trim exactly to shape, leaving about 6mm overlap outside the line all around.